eternaldensity/Sandcastle-Builder/README.md

 - Downgrade for CDSP
 - Mega means millions, not 100 thousands
 - Generic way to give builds names as well as numbers
+- A few tweaks and a very small buff

 ### 3.4201